 ADAA is an international nonprofit organization dedicated to the prevention, treatment, and cure of anxiety, depression, OCD, PTSD, and co-occurring disorders through education, practice, and research.
 ADAA focuses on improving quality of life for those with these disorders.
 Find help through ADAA.

-DBSA is the leading peer-directed national organization focusing on the two most prevalent mental health conditions, depression and bipolar disorder.
+DBSA is the leading peer-directed national organization focusing on depression and bipolar disorder.
 DBSA provides hope, help, support, and education to improve the lives of people who have mood disorders.
 Find peer support at DBSA.

 ADDA is a worldwide inclusive community of supportive ADHD adults who make it possible to thrive with ADHD in today’s world.
-Whether you are a parent or a young person, find peer support through ADDA.
+Whether a parent or young person, find peer support through ADDA.

 NEDA is the largest nonprofit organization dedicated to supporting individuals and families affected by eating disorders.
 NEDA supports individuals and families affected by eating disorders, and serves as a catalyst for prevention, cures and access to quality care.
-Find help and support through NEDA.
+Find support through NEDA or contact their eating disorders helpline.

 With local chapters across the country and strong national presence, AFSP raises awareness, funds scientific research and provides resources and aid to those affected by suicide.
 Find support at AFSP.